Block Party Permits

 Noise Exception Permits

 Noise exception permits may be obtained for certain special activities and events depending on the level of noise anticipated and in accordance with the City's current Noise Ordinance, Chapter 7, Article 7-30.090.
 Noise Exception Permits cost $50 per even and are issued by the Community Development Department.
+Please submit your application at least 30 days before the event date.

 To view the application and for more information, visit the City's Event Permits page.